magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-shopping-cart.md

 ## Verify this step {#verify-step}

 There are no additional verification steps.
-The value of `id` value is not displayed on the website or in the Magento Admin.
+The value of `id` is not displayed on the website or in the Magento Admin.